guibirow/ckad/ExamDetails.md

 # Exam Details

 > This is a collated summary of exam details and tips.
-Be aware it might become outdated and the official content should be the source of truth.
+Be aware it might become outdated and the official content should be considered.

 The online, proctored, performance-based test consists of a set of performance-based items (problems) to be solved in a command line and is expected to take approximately two (2) hours to complete.